rebelsky/csc207c/_mps/blockchains.md

 Write a class called `Block` with the following `public` constructors and methods:

-`Block(int num, Transaction transaction, Hash prevHash)` : Create a new block from the specified parameters, performing the mining operation to discover the nonce and hash for this block given these parameters.
+`Block(int num, Transaction transaction, Hash prevHash, HashValidator check)` : Create a new block from the specified block number, transaction, and
+    previous hash, mining to choose a nonce that meets the requirements of the validator.

-`Block(int num, Transaction transaction, Hash prevHash, long nonce)` : Create a new block from the specified parameters, using the provided nonce and additional parameters to generate the hash for the block.
-Because the nonce is provided, this constructor does not need to perform the mining operation; it can compute the hash directly.
+`Block(int num, Transaction transaction, Hash prevHash, long nonce)` : Create a new block from the specified parameters, computing the
+    hash for the block.

 `int getNum()`
   : Get the number of this block.